nataliesilmon/toxotools/README.md

 Development: Natalie Silmon de Monerri, Kim Laboratory, Department of Medicine, Albert Einstein College of Medicine, Bronx, NY, USA

 *Toxoplasma gondii* is a protozoan parasite.
-Since it is not a widely used model organism, many tools often used for e.g. human or mouse datasets can not easily be applied to this organism and custom analysis methods need to be developed. toxotools is a selection of R scripts designed to aid in the analysis of *Toxoplasma gondii* proteomic, next generation sequencing or array data.
+Since it is a non-model organism, many tools often used for e.g. human or mouse datasets can not easily be applied to this organism and custom methods for annotation and analysis  are required. toxotools is a selection of R scripts and annotation files designed to aid in the analysis of *Toxoplasma gondii* proteomic, next generation sequencing or array data.

+This is an ongoing project and is being expanded to include *Plasmodium falciparum* scripts.

 1. Next generation sequencing data analysis